SadlyNotSappho/aoc2021/README.md

-# aoc2021
+# Advent of Code 2021

-i am making this because i need something to do while i'm at a hotel on a shitass laptop (and also i want to code more)
+I'm doing this because I'm bored.
+I know AoC 2022 starts in a few days, but I just wanted something to code in the meantime.